Cathy Smith

-Catherine Evelyn Smith (25 April 1947 – 16 August 2020) was a Canadian occasional backup singer, rock groupie, drug dealer, and legal secretary.
-Smith served 15 months in the California state prison system for injecting actor John Belushi with a fatal dose of heroin and cocaine in 1982.
+Catherine Evelyn Smith (April 25, 1947 – August 16, 2020), also known as Silverbag, was a Canadian backup singer, groupie, drug dealer, and legal secretary.
+Smith served 15 months in the California Institution for Women for injecting actor John Belushi with a fatal dose of heroin and cocaine in 1982.

 Smith had been paid for a front-page headline story in the Hollywood tabloid the National Enquirer, where she stated she was the person who injected Belushi with a fatal drug overdose.
 Smith co-wrote the book Chasing the Dragon (1984) which told her life story; its title alludes to Smith's heroin addiction.
 Smith appeared prominently in the Bob Woodward book Wired: The Short Life and Fast Times of John Belushi (1984) and was played by Patti D'Arbanville in the 1989 film adaptation.

 Levon Helm and the Band

 Smith was born in Hamilton, Ontario.
-She became notorious in the Belushi case, but her association with celebrities went back at least 20 years prior to her confession in the National Enquirer.
+Her association with celebrities went back at least 20 years prior to her confession in the National Enquirer.
 Her earliest acquaintance was with Levon Helm, who later joined the Band, in 1963.
-In his autobiography, Helm recalls that Smith first met him in Hamilton, Ontario.
-Helm, with friend and bandmate Rick Danko, was in a band called the Hawks at the time (see Ronnie Hawkins).
+In his autobiography, Helm recalls that he first met Smith in Hamilton, Ontario.
+Helm and his friend Rick Danko were then members of the Hawks.
 At one point, the musicians were in Toronto facing a drug bust.

-Smith has been connected to the Band's famous song, "The Weight" (1968).
+Smith has been connected to the Band's song, "The Weight" (1968).
 Smith says in Rock and Roll Toronto: From Alanis to Zeppelin (1997), that Richard Manuel offered to marry her, but she refused.
 Nevertheless, she continued to tour and party with Helm, Danko, and Manuel through the 1960s, and at one point became pregnant with a child known as "The Band baby," as its paternity was unclear.